Boostry123/Book-Appointment/README.md

 # Book-Appointment

-<p style="color:red">Latest Updates: 1)Admins can now create custom appointments at any given day or time.</p>
+<i>Latest Updates: 1)Admins can now create custom appointments at any given day or time.</i>

 Booking an appointment with a working database and a user/admin frielndly UI